Oyindamola-victor/data-copier/README.md

 # data-copier

-## This application pulls data from stored json files into a postgresql Database
+## This is a Dockerized application  which pulls data from stored json files into a postgresql Database